OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4947.md

 # Event ID 4947: A change has been made to Windows Firewall exception list.
 A rule was modified.

 ## Description
-Event ID 4947: A change has been made to Windows Firewall exception list.
-A rule was modified.
+This event generates when Windows Firewall rule was modified.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|